 The aggravation of your pre-existing condition can lead to you missing even more time from work than you originally planned.

-That’s why you must seek out the help of a personal injury attorney to build a case.
+That’s why you must seek out the help of a personal injury attorney in Columbia, SC to build a case.
 They’ll help you compile evidence to show that you had a pre-existing injury and how it was worsened by a negligent driver.

 More importantly, they can guide you through this unfamiliar process.
 Your attorney will set your expectations for the settlement process and answer any questions that you have.